 As a corollary to the vemurafenib clinical trial, a collaborative study was performed with Dr. Filip Janku at MD Anderson Cancer Center to understand the utility of cell-free

 • DNA analysis to identify and track the BRAFV600E mutation in ECD patients.
-This work revealed that plasma and urinary cell-free DNA-based detection of the BRAFV600E mutation are more sensitive than conventional tissue-based BRAFV600E mutation testing.
+This work revealed that plasma and urinary cell-free DNA-based detection of the BRAFV600E mutation is more sensitive than conventional tissue-based BRAFV600E mutation testing.

 • These findings were recently published in Cancer Discovery and featured as the cover article.